Cuteness overload at the Bunny Cafe in Krakow, Poland

 Visitors are asked to wait by the gate until they’re invited inside

 On arrival you’re asked to put shoe covers on and the ‘bunny whisperer’ shows you around.
-There are a few rules to observe, mainly that there are two sections, the main bunny pen which has a capacity of 10 visitors and a smaller area with a gate where younger, new arrivals are housed.
-In this section only 4 members of the public are allowed in at a time so the new bunnies don’t get overwhelmed.
+There are a few rules to observe, mainly that there are two sections.
+The main bunny pen which has a capacity of 10 visitors and a smaller area with a gate where younger, new arrivals are housed.
+In this section only four members of the public are allowed in at a time so the new bunnies don’t get overwhelmed.

 The pinkest cafe in Poland?